Search

 3:20

-Water infrastructure delivery – where we are and where we need to go?
+Panel discussion: Water infrastructure, funding, financing and delivery – where we are and where do we need to go?

 • Assessing the scale of the challenge – what is the current deficit for water infrastructure in New Zealand?

-• What is our current capacity and capability to deliver large-scale water infrastructure projects in New Zealand?
+• What is our current capacity and capability to finance and deliver large-scale water infrastructure projects in New Zealand?

 • Drawing on both local experience and international best practice to fund and deliver water infrastructure – where can we learn from?